Lightning-AI/litgpt/tutorials/download_phi.md

 The model weights are released under a [*Microsoft Research license*](https://huggingface.co/microsoft/phi-1_5/blob/main/README.md#license).

-In order to use the phi-1.5 model checkpoint, which requires about 3 Gb of disk space, download the weights and convert the checkpoint to the lit-gpt format:
+In order to use the phi-1.5 model checkpoint, which requires about 3 Gb of disk space, download the weights and convert the checkpoint to the litgpt format:

 ```bash
 pip install 'huggingface_hub[hf_transfer] @ git+https://github.com/huggingface/huggingface_hub'